-- The indebtedness of a Government -pays PPP shall comprise part of the public debt - The indebtedness of user-pays PPP shall not comprise part of the public debt.
-However, the indebtedness of user-pays is classified as contingent liabilities and shall not exceed 3% of GDP between April 1, 2014 to March 31, 2017. - Between April 1, 2017 and March 31, 2026 the contingency ceiling shall be 8% of GDP - All contingent liabilities in relation to PPPs whether user-pays or Government-pays shall be assessed by the Minister of Finance.
+- The indebtedness of a public body within the specified public sector, arising from a Government -pays PPP shall comprise part of the public debt - The indebtedness of user-pays PPP shall not comprise part of the public debt.
+However, the indebtedness of user-pays is classified as contingent liabilities and shall not exceed 3% of GDP between April 1, 2014 to March 31, 2017. - Between April 1, 2017 and March 31, 20266 the contingency ceiling shall be 8% of GDP - All contingent liabilities in relation to PPPs whether user-pays or Government-pays shall be assessed by the Minister of Finance.

-If at any time during the nine (9) year period (April 1, 2017 to March 31, 2026) there is a reduction in the public debt below 60% of GDP, then the 8% may be increased by the amount by which the public debt has been reduced below 60%.
+If at any time during the nine-year period (April 1, 2017 to March 31, 2026) there is a reduction in the public debt below 60% of GDP, then the 8% may be increased by the amount by which the public debt has been reduced below 60%.

-The contingency ceiling for user-pays shall not apply to the following PPPs:
+The contingency ceiling shall not apply to the following PPPs:

-- 1. User-pays in existence at March 31, 2014 - 2.
-User-pays with minimal contingent accruing to the Government of Jamaica. - 3.
-User-pays with contingent liabilities that become probable, the quantifiable amount of that contingent liability shall thereupon form part of the public debt.
+- 1. User-pays in existence as at March 31, 2014; and - 2.
+PPPs with only minimal contingent liabilities accruing to the Government of Jamaica as referenced in Section 48B(6)(d) of the FAA Act.

+The PBMA Act also provides that where contingent liabilities become probable, the quantifiable amount of that contingent liability shall thereupon form part of the public debt.